 The Inverter transforms the DC electricity to AC electricity to perfectly match the frequency of the grid.

 All the electricity produced goes through a production meter, and once a year the utility sends you a check for this electricity.

 The electricity goes into your home to be used.

 If you are producing more power than you need, the electricity goes through the net meter, and out onto the grid for your neighbors to use.

 For safety reasons, grid tied systems must shut down if the power is out.
 To keep your lights on without the hassle of a generator, you will need a battery back up system.

 30% Federal Tax Credit: This is a credit, not a deduction.
 If you buy a $10,000 solar system, you can write off $3,000 from your taxes owed.
 Don’t pay enough taxes to get the full amount back?
-You can take up to 5 years to claim the full amount.
-Application is simple, just fill out IRS form 5695 and submit it with your tax returns.
-The current expiration date is 2016.
+You can carryover to the next year.
+Application is simple.
+Just fill out IRS form 5695 and submit it with your tax returns.

 Net Metering: This is the credit the utility gives you for the electricity you send back to your neighbors (see step 5).
 When a solar electric system is installed, we change out your current meter for a bi-directional meter, so it keeps track of what is coming and going.
 On your utility bill, there will be a credit for the power you send back.

 Accelerated Depreciation: If you install solar on a property owned through a business…50% of the system cost can be depreciated in the first year, and the remainder over the following 4 years.
 That is 5 years to 100% depreciation.